cmjimenez90/TeamDynamix-ChromeExtension/README.md

 3. Detects refresh link or refresh button on page

 ## PERMISSIONS:
-Tabs: Prompts for read browsing history.
-Is not utilized.
 Modify "RCGC.TEAMDYNAMIX.COM": for clicking of the button and reading the DOM.